NGRP/node-red-contrib-viseo/node-red-contrib-google-spreadsheet/README.md

 # Node-RED

-A Node-RED node to add AI to your chatbot, connected to Google Speech API.
+A Node-RED node to get/set data from/to a Google Spreadsheet.

 This node is part of project [node-red-contrib-viseo](https://github.com/NGRP/node-red-contrib-viseo) powered by [VISEO](http://www.viseo.com) Technologies.

 ## Quick Start

 ```
-npm install node-red-contrib-viseo-google-speech
+npm install node-red-contrib-viseo-google-spreadsheet
 ```

+Make sure to have "node-red-contrib-viseo-google-authentication" installed.
+In order to use this node, a Google Service Account with an access to Google Sheets API is needed.

 ## Getting Help